saalfeldlab/n5-ij/README.md

 * `Dataset` - the name of the dataset.
 * `Format` - the storage format to use: one of `Auto`, `Zarr`, `N5`, or `HDF5`
     * `Auto` : try to infer the storage format from the url (see below)
 * `Chunk size` - chunk/block size as comma-separated list.
+Chunk sizes can be customized per pyramid level using a semicolon-separated list of comma-separated lists, see below.
   * ImageJ's axis order is X,Y,C,Z,T. The chunk size must be specified in this order.
 You must skip any axis whose size is `1`, e.g. a 2D time-series without channels may have a chunk size of `1024,1024,1` (X,Y,T).
   * You may provide fewer values than the data dimension.
 In that case, the list will be expanded to necessary size with the last value, for example `64`, will expand to `64,64,64` for 3D data.
 * `Create Pyramid` - If checked, a multiscale pyramid will be created (if possible).
 See below for details.